sanity-io/beta-access-api-demo/readme.md

+# NOTICE: This BETA repo is now in read-only mode and will not receive updates.

+Get the latest documentation [here](https://www.sanity.io/docs/reference/http/access).

+Below is for historical reference...

 # Welcome to the Beta Access API

 Thank you for trying the new Access API from Sanity.io.
 The intention of this API is to provide a single simplified interface for managing access to Organizations and Projects.